BanditTech/Clique/README.md

-# Addon Name
+# Clique

-This is the repository for <Addon Name>.
+This is the repository for Clique.
 Modified for Ascension.gg.